The Scholar Graph Becomes the Agent Memory Layer

 The paper links four artifacts from its front matter: an SCP page, the GraphAnything code repository, the Scholar-KG dataset page, and the Agents-K1 model page.
 The GraphAnything repository is public at InternScience/GraphAnything; GitHub metadata and the LICENSE file identify it as MIT licensed.

-The model is hosted at InternScience/Agents-K1-LLM, which currently resolves to the Agents-K1 model card.
-The card identifies the model as Apache-2.0 licensed, based on Qwen3-4B-Instruct-2507, and intended for structured information extraction rather than chat.
+The model is hosted at InternScience/Agents-K1.
+The card identifies the model as Apache-2.0 licensed, based on Qwen3-4B-Instruct-2507, trained with GRPO and rule-based rewards, and intended for structured information extraction rather than chat.

 The dataset page is InternScience/Scholar-kg.
-The Hugging Face API reports the dataset repository and basic metadata, but direct raw README access returned a gated-repository 401 in this environment.
-That means the page can be cited as the release endpoint, but downstream users still need to verify access terms, file contents, and license before treating the one-million-paper subset as a reusable public corpus.
+The visible card says Scholar-KG contains about one million papers processed by Agents-K1 and decomposed into the five modules.
+It also says users must agree to share contact information to access files and content.
+That means the page can be cited as the release endpoint, but downstream users still need to verify access terms, file contents, and license before treating the subset as a reusable public corpus.

 The SCP endpoint at scphub.intern-ai.org.cn/detail/42 loads as a JavaScript application here.
 It is useful as the paper-linked access surface for the full Scholar-KG, but it is weaker as an archival citation than a versioned static manifest with checksums.